Certificate Root Stores: An Area of Unity or Disparity?: Abstract

 \section{Abstract}

-Organizations like Apple, Microsoft, Mozilla and Google maintain certificate root stores, which are used as trust anchors by their software platforms.
+Organizations like Apple, Microsoft, Mozilla and Google maintain certificate root stores, which are used as trust anchors by their popular software platforms.
 Is there sufficient consensus on their root-store inclusion and trust policies?
+We measure disparities among their root stores, accounting for various aspects such as inclusion policies, delivery methods, trust context, and the certificates themselves.
 Disparities appear astounding, including in the government-owned certificates that they trust.
-Such a status-quo is alarming.
+We believe such a status-quo is alarming, and warrants more attention from the wider community.